binyamin/binyam.in/creating my digital garden.md

-By designing, I mean planning.
+By "creating" I mean planning.
 Remember that [[design is not just visual]].
 - tags, because [[tags are important]]
 - backlinks section
 - page preview